pendulum-project/ntpd-rs/README.md

 Tweede golf is the long-term maintainer of ntpd-rs, that is now part of Tweede golf's [Project Pendulum].
-Pendulum is building modern, open-source implementations of the Network Time Protocol and the Precision Time Protocol.
+Pendulum is building modern, open-source implementations of the Network Time Protocol (ntpd-rs) and the Precision Time Protocol (Statime).

+In July of 2023 the [Sovereign Tech Fund] invested in Pendulum, securing ntpd-rs development and maintenance in 2023, and maintenance and adoption work in 2024.

 ![STF](https://tweedegolf.nl/images/logo-stf-blank.png)